-CANON IXUS 700 - Has been part of my photography equipment since 2004 - And Still Alive
+CANON IXUS 700 - Has been part of my photography equipment since 2004 - Saved My Life - And Is Still Alive

 I'm photographing since 1989.
 When I started traveling in 2005, I only had a lil' Canon IXUS 700 and a Panasonic Videocamera with me.
 Even in this time, I've been able to shoot beautiful images with it.
 With the "Video-DSLR"-Boom, my demands increased and a few years later, I used Canon DSLR's for "the great cinematic look".